Ale-Deto04/SnippetGuard/README.md

 ## GPU support

+> [!NOTE]
-The code can use GPU if available, but you need a compatible NVIDIA GPU and CUDA drivers installed.
-Otherwise, it will run on CPU.
+> The code can use GPU if available, but you need a compatible NVIDIA GPU and CUDA drivers installed.
+If you don’t have a GPU or drivers, just skip this section to run on CPU.

 To enable GPU:

 1. Go to `bin/model.py` source code